 As nations strive to address economic challenges and enhance the well-being of their workforce, adjustments to the minimum salary in Latin America have taken center stage across the region.
+Many LATAM countries including Brazil, Chile, and Colombia have recently introduced new employment laws to improve the work life of their people.

 This article will highlight the recent changes to minimum salary in Latin America and compare the wages across the different countries.
+As the region continues to experience high inflation and growth, these are expected to change significantly in the coming years.

 What is the lowest minimum wage in Latin America?

 Venezuela currently holds the dubious distinction of having the lowest minimum wage in Latin America.
-Individuals in the country earn a meager 130 bolivars ($8) per month.
+Individuals in the country earn a meager 130 bolivars (USD$8) per month.
 This is significantly lower than in other Latin American nations.

 This dismal situation is further exacerbated by the country’s persistent inflation, steadily eroding the already feeble purchasing power associated with the minimum wage.